Fathi Omar El-Kikhia: Early life and career

 Fathi Omar Mansour El-Kikhia was born in Benghazi, Cyrenaica, Ottoman Tripolitania, in 1901.
-A member of the Karaghla tribe, he is the eldest son of the head of the tribe Omar Pasha Mansour El-Kikhia, an influential Cyrenaican nobleman.
+A member of the Karaghla tribe, he is the eldest son of the head of the tribe Omar Pasha El-Kikhia, an influential Cyrenaican nobleman.
 From 1912, he was educated at the Collège des Frères in Alexandria, Egypt, completing his secondary education there in 1919.
 He then studied at Sorbonne University in Paris, France, where he obtained a law degree in 1925.
 El-Kikhia then studied in the United States, France and Italy, which is where he received a doctorate of law.

 Following his studies, El-Kikhia returned to Benghazi in what had by then become Italian Libya.
 A leading campaigner of Libyan independence alongside his father Omar Pasha, he was detained by the colonial authorities on his return, being imprisoned as a political prisoner for thirty months at Burj Shuwailik, a detention centre in the Benina area of the city, with other important individuals from the city, including Ali Pasha Al-Obaidi, Al-Senussi Jabr, Saleh Jaouda and Muhammad Mansour El-Kikhia.
 He then fled to Egypt, which is where he settled.
 In Egypt, El-Kikhia founded a law firm in Alexandria and practiced as a lawyer for the Mixed Courts.
 In addition to his native Arabic, El-Kikhia would become a fluent speaker of English, French and Italian during this period.